Maxul/Awesome-SGX-Open-Source/SGX-vs-TDX.md

 A3: Probably not.
 Two reasons:

 - As long as Intel still reuses SGX to assist the remote attestation of TDX [3].
-- SGX is useful for micro-services such as key management services (KMS) with small TCB.
+- SGX is useful for micro-services such as key management services (KMS) with super small TCB.

 [1] https://cdrdv2.intel.com/v1/dl/getContent/634648